Internship Program--Now Accepting Applications

 - The purpose of the writing sample is to assess your ability to write professionally/academically

 Intern Application packages will be reviewed by the Student Affairs Administrator and IHSP Faculty.
-Students selected for interviews will be contacted mid-April.
-Interviews will be held the last two weeks of April.
-The IHSP will communicate its decisions to all applicants by May 15, 2014.
+Applications are evaluated based on fit with the supervisors’ needs, compatibility with the goals of the IHSP, GPA, writing ability and/or specific skills such as STATA or Photoshop.
+Students selected for interviews will be contacted in early November.
+Interviews will be held in the last two weeks of November.
+The IHSP will communicate its decisions to all applicants by mid-December.

-For inquiries regarding the internship program, please contact the Student Affairs Administrator by Email.
+For inquiries regarding the internship program, please contact the Student Affairs Administrator by %20denise [dot] maines [at] mcgill [dot] ca (email).